wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/create-a-dataset-with-open-images.rst

 Choosing the Number of Images
 -----------------------------

-Finally, you can select the amount of images that you want for each class category in your dataset.
+Finally, you can select the amount of images that you want for each class category in your dataset and click create.
+It might take a while, but once it's complete you will have a dataset that's ready to use!

 .. image:: images/open-images/number.png
   :alt: Set the number of images you want.